Admin Panel

 My Contribution

-Simplified the customer service configuration experience and reduced needs for constant maintenance
+Simplified the customer service configuration experience and reduced the need for constant maintenance

 Improved information hierarchy and scalability as service coverage grew